HubTakenIs/cs-final/report_src/report.typ

 until I have a list of things to complete that are small enough for me to maintain my motivation and not be overwhelmed.

 == Overview of the project as a whole and it's success:

+In terms of project management, I have not submitted anything for any of the project milestones on Canvas.
+I have barely talked with my supervisor through out the year and the 3-5 times that I did talk with him remain undocumented.
+I only worked on the project between 24th of June and 17th of July, Which is 23 days and out of the 23 days, I have not made commits to my Github repository for 8 days.
+So I have made 82 commits over 15 days spreadout over 23 days.
+My inital plan that I created on 26th of June was already falling apart the very start as I failed to keep up with the pace I set for myself.
+The first instance of my plan falling apart was being 4 days late to finish my literature review.
+Through out the whole project I was multiple days behind my planned schedule.
+Honestly, the plan was unrealistic because I failed to do any work through out the year, why would the last few weeks suddenly make me a workaholic?
+I have made an attempt to manage my time and project as a whole but it's too little too late.

+The planning phase was too short.
+I have failed to produce professional grade designs for my application's UI and I have failed to express how the whole system works in detail through diagrams.
+For example, how each page is linked to other pages via hyperlinks and what buttons go where.
+The planning phase diagrams I have produced are more like the beginning of the design process, they look like brainstormed ideas.
+The User interface diagrams are unrefined and lack critical detail for my app to function.
+The failure to refine UI design caused me a few problems in development as I basically improvised a very basic UI as I was writting the application.
+Another failure of the planning phase was coming up with a clear and consise research question with aims and objectives for the project.
+I have also started designing the application before I have finished the literature review so my design didn't reflect any of the understanding of the topics covered in my literature review.
+I failed to develop a testing plan and a testing methodology during my planning phase which led me to manually testing my application.
+I have also failed to plan the experiment I would be conducting to attempt to answer my academic question, which is supposed to be the whole point of the project.
+I failed to create a system of gather user feedback for my experiment.

+The implementation went mostly smooth.
+I rant into a few technical challenges because I used relative pathing for database and user upload folder paths.
+The technical issue caused me to fail to deploy the app for the original deadline of 10th of July.
+I managed to fix the issues by simply installing my package in a fresh virtual environment.
+My code in `note_app/napp` was conflicting with `note_app/.venv/` package.
+This caused my click function that initialised my database to fail.
+Other issues with implementation were lack of skill in working with time and date with sql, hosting the application safely and redploying the application.
+Manually redeploying the application on my server was very cumbersome so I decided to set up a simple ci/cd pipeline using Github Actions.
+I also didn't know how to send emails using python and didn't have enough time to learn it.

+The testing phase was ok, I took screenshots of what I had deployed on 10th of july and added them to this document.
+They are now outdated just like parts of this document.

+This report is very inconsitent, just like myself.
+The layout doesn't seem to follow a logical order, I have large blocks of dull text that could be broken down.
+My literature review doesn't evaluate literature relevancy for my academic question.
+During my literature review I have failed to produce a synthesis table for evidence, it would have greatly improved my management of information.
+Ideas and thoughts aren't expressed clearly as I have just addded diagrams with no writing in some parts of the report.
+I have not run the report past any grammar or spellcheck which will definitely impact the quality of my report and presentation.
+My writing style is very informal and unacademic.

+My evaluation of the project doesn't address the aims and objectives of the project or evaluation of artefact and processes used to develop it.
+In the last few paragraphs I have been only negative towards my work, if it can even be called that.

 My overall poor time management skills and lack of knowledge and preparation led me to grossly underestimate how long or how difficult certain features would take to implement in my project, which in turn led me to rush the development, only giving me time to implement basic CRUD operations and deploying the web application on my linux server.